Ashok-19/zerodce_extension_FPGA/README.md

       		ZerodDCE++ - 10561 params

 Some key changes are made in the original design of the model to map it to DPU.
-It's mentioned